 by the police.
 A check of John's license turns up an out-of-state

 fugitive warrant) from another state (Texas).
-John is arrested and taken to county jail
+John is arrested and taken to jail where

 this time, Texas is notified about John's arrest and is asked if they

 are coming to pick up John.
 If Texas says no, John will be released.
 If

 The Texas prosecutor will file a fugitive complaint against John.
 John

 is then sent to court to see the judge, hear the charges and enter a plea.